British police charge comedian Russell Brand with rape and sexual assault

 In September 2023, British media outlets Channel 4 and the Sunday Times published claims by four women of being sexually assaulted or raped by Brand.
 The accusers have not been identified.

-The comedian, author and "Get Him To The Greek" actor has denied the allegations, saying his relationships were "always consensual."
+The comedian, author and "Get Him To The Greek" actor has been interviewed by police about the allegations, which he denies.

+In a video posted Friday on X, Brand said “I’ve never engaged in non-consensual activity.
+I pray that you can see that by looking in my eyes.”

+He added that "I am now going to have the opportunity to defend these charges in court and I’m incredibly grateful for that.”

 Known for his unbridled and risqué standup routines, Brand hosted shows on radio and television, wrote memoirs charting his battles with drugs and alcohol, appeared in several Hollywood movies and was briefly married to pop star Katy Perry between 2010 and 2012.